VantivLabs/RaspberryPi.CSharp/README.md

 * Please feel free to bring other sensors with you to satisfy your hardware hacking needs:  temperature, wind direction (ha!), humidity, anything you think will make your product better.

-* We had a question if we were bringing monitors for the Pis.
-The answer is no but there are multiple ways you can connect to the Pi without a monitor.
-The easiest is likely a network cable directly to your laptop and these instructions:  https://www.raspberrypi.org/blog/use-your-desktop-or-laptop-screen-and-keyboard-with-your-pi/.
-SSH is your friend!
-That might be even better than connecting to WiFi using the USB WiFi dongle.

 #Useful Links